-Do Monsanto and Big Ag control crop research and the global seed supply, controlling the world food market?
+Does Big Ag dominate crop research and the global seed supply, controlling the world food market?

 At a Glance

 According to anti-GMO activists, “The real purpose of GM foods is to give giant corporations legally-enforceable monopoly powers over the entire global food chain.”
 Major corporations are alleged to control the production of the overwhelming majority of patented seeds and 75% of the world’s pesticides market.

 Although these claims are rampant throughout the Internet and are often cited by the mainstream media, verification is impossible, based on available public data.
 While the seed industry has undergone major consolidation in the biotech era, there remain several thousand smaller seed producers around the world.

 It can be said that large companies dominate the corn and soybean row crop markets (particularly in the United States and South America), based on the popularity of their GMO seed offerings.
 But when considering global food supply, one must factor in crops such as wheat—still largely developed by public universities—and many other staple crops such as rice, cassava, sorghum, sweet potatoes, potatoes, plantains and yam for which there are not yet any commercial GMO varieties and that receive limited attention from Bayer and its competitors.
 Increasingly fewer numbers of farmers in the developed world save seeds for future use because they are not as productive as hybrids and GMOs.

 Science and Politics